sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 | Enterprise state roaming with Azure AD  | Yes | | Yes |
 | Shared PC configuration | Yes | | Yes |

-### Windows 10 S default app configuration
+### Windows 10 S default modern app configuration
 * Email: Mail
 * Maps : Maps
 * Photo viewer : Photos
 * Search : Bing
 * Video player: Movies & TV
 * Web browser: Edge
-* OneDrive automatically configued for MSA accounts so that documents, Photos, and Desktop are automatically synced and the user has 5GB of standard storage.
+* OneDrive automatically configured for MSA accounts so that documents, Photos, and Desktop are automatically synced and the user has 5GB of standard storage.

 ### Hypervisor Code integrity policy
 Hypervisor code integrity policy (HVCI) blocks the execution of unsigned or improperly signed binaries.
 Using unsupported binaries is only recommended when performing lab or factory image customization, or during deployment where the execution environment is either WinPE or Audit Mode.